ray-x/go.nvim/README.md

 - Code format: Supports LSP format and GoFmt
 - Comments: Add autodocument for your package/function/struct/interface.
 This feature is unique and can help you suppress golint errors...
+  Go to alternative go file (between test and source)

 ## install